+Length: Year class (10 credits)

-Length:Year class (10 credits)Prerequisite:English 1 with C or betterGraduation:Fulfills elective credit
+Prerequisite: English 1 with C or better

+Graduation: Fulfills elective credit

-College Prep: Fulfills one year elective ("q") requirement
+College Prep: Fulfills one-year elective ("g") requirement for UC/CSU

 Description: Creative Writing is a course designed to build upon the writing skills introduced in previous English courses.
 The student will develop an appreciation of a variety of authors' styles, a sense of personal voice, and an understanding of audience through extensive writing experiences.
 The emphasis of the course will be on the development of the students' writing fluency and creativity.
 Students will also sample a variety of cultural and historical literature and poetry as well as experience dramatic presentations and storytelling.